enrique-ags/dqe_epam/README.md

-Here is a data quality description that could be included in a README file for a GitHub repository dedicated to Data Quality:

----

 # About This Repository

 Welcome to the Data Quality Repository!
 This repository is dedicated to improving and ensuring the quality of data across various domains and systems.
 Here, you'll find resources, tools, and scripts aimed at identifying, analyzing, and resolving data quality issues.